Central reporting for Azure Information Protection

 |The current generally available version or preview version of the Azure Information Protection client||If you haven't already installed this client, you can download and install it from the Microsoft Download Center.|

 |For the Discovery and risk report:

-- To display data from on-premises data stores, you have deployed at least one instance of the Azure Information Protection scanner (current GA version)
+- To display data from on-premises data stores, you have deployed at least one instance of the Azure Information Protection scanner (current generally availability or preview version)

 - To display data from Windows 10 computers, they must be a minimum build of 1809, you are using Windows Defender Advanced Threat Protection (Windows Defender ATP), and you have enabled the Azure Information Protection integration feature from Windows Defender Security Center

 |For installation instructions for the scanner, see Deploying the Azure Information Protection scanner to automatically classify and protect files.
 If you're upgrading from a previous version of the scanner, see Upgrading the Azure Information Protection scanner.

 For information about configuring and using the Azure Information Protection integration feature from Windows Defender Security Center, see Information protection in Windows overview.

 Specific to Azure Information Protection analytics, you can use the Azure AD administrator role of Security Reader as an alternative to the other Azure AD roles that support managing Azure Information Protection.